-For some measures, the numbers of removals or failures observed over the period from 1995 through 2002 were too small to support estimation of hazard functions.
-The measures for which this occurred include HVAC EMS and high efficiency chillers in the commercial sector and lighting EMS, injection molding, process cooling, insulation on process equipment, air compressors, and high efficiency chillers for process in the industrial sector.
+For some measures, the numbers of removals or failures observed over the period from 1995 through 2003 were too small to support estimation of hazard functions.
+This occurred for lighting EMS and high efficiency chillers in the commercial sector.

 f.
 Error in measuring variables: Describe whether and how this issue was addressed, and what was done to minimize the problem (e.g., response bias, measurement errors, etc.)